squeaky-pl/pystacia/doc/source/image.rst

        Translucent green

-You can also generate a checkerboard pattern which is used in this documentation to mark transparent pixels with :func:`tinyimg.image.checkerboard` which accepts width and height.
+You can also generate a checkerboard pattern which is used in this documentation to mark transparent pixels with :func:`pystacia.image.checkerboard` which accepts width and height.

->>> from tinyimg import checkerboard
+>>> from pystacia import checkerboard
 >>> checkerboard(200, 200)

 .. figure:: _static/generated/checkerboard.png